'Barbie Botox' goes viral but doctors inject caution

 The U.S. Food and Drug Administration places the responsibility of "off-label" use on health professionals to judge such procedures as "medically appropriate".

-Meanwhile, Revance and Evolus Inc EOLS.O, which make similar toxins under the brand Daxxify and Jeuveau, respectively, told Reuters that though "Barbie Botox" has picked up in recent months, they do not see the trend significantly boosting sales.
+Meanwhile, Revance and Evolus Inc EOLS.O, which make similar toxins under the Daxxify and Jeuveau brands, respectively, told Reuters that though "Barbie Botox" has picked up in recent months, they do not see the trend significantly boosting sales.

 Botox maker AbbVie Inc ABBV.N declined to comment.